-Wild Trout Outfitters offers a list of equipment to bring for your successful Big Sky Montana dream fishing trip.
-But no worries if you forget something.
-We have a fully stocked fly fishing shop where you can rent or buy what you need.
-Plus, much of our gear is available through our online store.
+Wild Trout Outfitters offers a list of equipment to bring for a successful Big Sky Montana fishing trip.
+So no worries if you forget something.
+We have a fully stocked fly fishing shop.
+You can rent or buy what you need.
+Plus, some of our gear is available through our online store.
 Call us today.
 We’re eager to answer your questions and plan your trip.

-- Rod: The kind of fly rod that you would like to use on your trip to Montana has to do with your personal preference.
-It is not the rod it is the person HOLDING IT.
-We have big open spaces and some big rivers, as well as some smaller creeks and streams.
-You have to decide what kind of water you are going to fish and then bring the rod the suits your needs.
-We use mostly 9ft 5wt and 6wt rods with W-F floating line.
-3wt and 4wt rods for smaller creeks and for dry fly fishing when the wind is not a issue.
-7wt being the top of the weight class for our area.
+- Fly rod selection has to do with your personal preference.
+It’s not the arrow it’s the Indian.
+We have big open spaces and some big rivers.
+Our area has many smaller creeks and streams.
+The best thing is to decide what kind of water you are going to fish.
+Then bring the rod the suits your needs.
+Our guide’s use mostly 9ft 5wt and 6wt rods paired up with W-F floating line.
+A 3wt or 4wt rod for smaller creeks and for dry fly fishing when the wind is not a issue.
+A seven weight rod being the top of the weight class for our area.

-- Felt soles boots are still allowed in Montana and Yellowstone Park.
+- Felt soles boots are still allowed in Montana But Not In Yellowstone Park.
 If you have Tacky rubber sole you will be fine.

 - Wading staff is helpful but not mandatory, if you are not a strong wader then bring your staff.

 - Polarized glasses are a must.
 Do not fish without.

 - Fly patterns and all other tackle can be acquired at our fly shop upon arrival.